owen-6936/create-pr/README.md

 ### ⚠️ Important: GitHub Actions Permissions

+This action requires read and write permissions for the workflow to function correctly.
+Without write permissions, the GITHUB_TOKEN will be unable to create a pull request.

+You can configure this setting in your repository's settings under Settings > Actions > General > Workflow permissions.

 To allow this action to create a pull request, you must enable the `Allow GitHub Actions to create and approve pull requests` setting for your repository.

 You can find this option in your repository's settings under **Settings > Actions > General**.